Get emergency flood assistance now

 5. Disconnect utilities

-Once your phone is charged, unplug all your electrical appliances, as recommended by Ergon Energy, and turn off your home’s power at the switchboard.
+Once your phone and devices are charged, unplug all your electrical appliances, and turn off your home’s power at the switchboard.
 Also turn off the gas and water.

 6. Prepare an emergency kit